susmitaaryal/Embedded-system/vhdl4/README.md

-## Write VHDL code for custom single purpose processor that calculates the Greatest Common Divisor(GCD) of two numbers as Finite State Machine.

 # **GCD(Greatest Common Divisor)**
 This reppository contains VHDL code for a GCD (Greatest Common Divisor) calculator(GCD) and its corresponding testbench(gcdTB).